shoggoth/Crossfire/README.md

 ### TODO
 - Optimise tracking with sequential vectors
-- Decide if we need enemt Move state
+- Decide if we need enemy Move state
 - Only destroy one enemy per bullet
 - Bullets can't pass tiles
 - Game, world and level loading with persistent player and UI

 ### Done
+- Fix disparity in MC and spawn grid sizes
 - Enemies initially move towards centre (can use Track?)
 - Reroute game over signal on player death
 - Spawner handles destruction of enemies